-The Level 3 course will premier in spring 2014.
-Once instructors have ingested the information provided in the Level 2 course, they will put it to practice.
+The Level 3 course will premier in 2014.
 The Level 3 is more than just learning more skills to teach.
-Participants take their experiences teaching the Level 2 material and build on it.
+Instructors will take their experiences from teaching the Level 2 material and build on it.
 Participants will be taken through a review of the Level 1 and 2 material before learning the next phase of skills including manual front wheel lifts, bunny hops, small drops, steep descents and more.

-The Level 3 couse is longer in duration and requires an expert level of personal riding ability.
+The Level 3 couse requires an expert level of personal riding ability.
 All pre-requisites for this course will be strictly enforced with no exceptions.